plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

 Updates the default category linked to a variation.
-The ID of the variation and the plenty ID must be specified.
+The ID of the variation and the client ID must be specified.

 ##### <strong>Parameters</strong>